-This Homemade Whipped Cream takes just 5 minutes to make and is worlds better than anything you can buy at the store.
+This Homemade Whipped Cream recipe takes just 5 minutes to make and is worlds better than anything you can buy at the store.
 It’s super fluffy, lightly sweetened with just a touch of vanilla extract added to make it the perfect accompaniment to pies, cakes, tarts, French toast, and more.

-While you may always have a soft spot for Cool Whip and whipped cream from the can, you just can’t beat freshly made Homemade Whipped Cream (pun intended).
-It’s so much richer, creamier, fresher and far more delicious.
+While you may always have a soft spot for Cool Whip and whipped cream from the can, but you just can’t beat freshly made Homemade Whipped Cream (pun intended).
+It’s so much richer, creamier, fresher, and far more delicious.
 Plus, with only 3 ingredients and 5 minutes of prep, it seriously could not be easier.

 Ways to Use Whipped Cream

 Ingredients in Homemade Whipped Cream